jsilalahi/neo-php/README.md

 // Now, you can use Auth
 ```

 Feel free to using your own HTTP Client implementation as necessary.
-You need to implement the `DynEd\Neo\HttpClients\HttpClientInterface` and write code for the `get`, `post`, `put`, `patch`, and `delete` method implementation.
-So the new HTTP Client would look something like this:
+You may need to implement the `DynEd\Neo\HttpClients\HttpClientInterface` and write code for the `get`, `post`, `put`, `patch`, and `delete` method in your custom implementation.
+The new custom HTTP Client would look something like this:

 ```php
 <?php